-- Cooking equipment, including batch ovens, belt ovens and conveyorized cooking systems marketed under the Alkar® brand. - Food preparation equipment, such as breading, battering, mixing, forming and slicing machines, marketed under the MP Equipment® brand. - Packaging and food safety equipment marketed under the Rapidpak® brand.
+- Cooking equipment, including batch ovens, belt ovens and conveyorized cooking systems marketed under the Alkar® brand. - Food preparation equipment including grinding, slicing, emulsification, mixing and blending equipment marketed under the Cozzini® brand. - Food preparation equipment, such as breading, battering, mixing, forming and slicing machines, marketed under the MP Equipment® brand. - Packaging and food safety equipment marketed under the Rapidpak® brand.

 Customers include large international food processing companies throughout the world.
 The company is recognized as a market leader in the manufacturing of equipment for producing pre-cooked meat products, such as hot dogs, dinner sausages, poultry and lunchmeats.
 Through its broad line of products, the company is able to deliver a wide array of cooking solutions to service a variety of food processing requirements demanded by its customers.
-The Food Processing Equipment Group has manufacturing facilities in Wisconsin.
+The Food Processing Equipment Group has manufacturing facilities in Illinois, Iowa, Wisconsin and Mexico.